epa-kpc/O3PM-PSDNSR/NNSR/postprocess/README.md

 Generates an ascii text file for input to the Windows based SSIA program for data browsing and plotting for quality assurance purposes.

+# exampleipt

+Illustrative R scripts used to generate daily ratios for the example provided in Appendix B of the O3 IPT TGD